Sofi-Prague/Aix-platform/README.md

 13. Review public rankings, final scores, normalization method, weights, source provenance, and publication timestamp.
 14. Automatically return a published index to Draft when methodology, data, weighting, or core metadata changes, requiring recalculation, validation, and republication.

 The core application has completed regression validation with the current backend test suite passing, a clean frontend ESLint run, and a successful optimized Next.js production build.
-The closure changes add publication-integrity, provenance, public-results, transparency, and UX safeguards beyond the original 83-test baseline.
+On 2 September 2026, the live deployment also passed a controlled end-to-end production acceptance test covering provenance, both normalization directions, equal weighting, calculation trace, AI ordering, the 14-check publication workflow, unauthenticated public results, and automatic Published-to-Draft invalidation with immediate UI status refresh.
+The exact final backend pass count should be taken from the stored test output rather than the earlier 83-test baseline.

 ## Architecture